IPS-Eye-White

 Re-Baptism

-It is not outside of the realm of possibility that there are some circumstances in which a person may want to be re-baptized for which there is Scriptural precedent.
+It is not outside of the realm of possibility that there are circumstances in which a person may want to be re-baptized for which there is Scriptural precedent.

 In one instance people were re-baptized after the circumstances of their first baptism were found to be 'insufficient' in some way.
 In Ephesus Paul encountered disciples who had already been baptized into John's baptism.
 Although even Jesus was baptized by John, Paul realized these men lacked essential understanding and he re-baptized them.